Freedom Circle logo

 First published in the quarterly Ideas on Liberty; reprinted in the 1958 collection Essays on Liberty, Vol. III and in The Freeman Aug 1998; argues the best form of action is working on self-improvement

 Is there one book or one article written by anyone at any time that can be designated as the final word on liberty?
-Perhaps the best that can be said is that the finest minds of all time have been in pursuit ... and that now and then a tiny ray of new light has been thrown on what theretofore was darkness and lack of understanding ...
-The reason for this difficulty ... is that liberty, like truth, is an object of infinite pursuit, a quest without end, ever!
+Perhaps the best that can be said is that the finest minds of all time have been in pursuit ... and that now and then a tiny ray of new light has been thrown on what ... was darkness ...
+The reason ... is that liberty, like truth, is an object of infinite pursuit, a quest without end, ever!
 The understanding of liberty requires intellectual ventures into the areas of the unknown or, more likely, into the areas that have become unknown or that majorities have declared taboo.

 How To Sell Liberty, by Jarret Wollstein, Jun 1998